JoelNiemela/Maggy/README.md

 ## Maggy — An SQL Migration Tool ##

-Maggy is a tool written in PHP to facilitate the making and applying of migrations to SQL databases.
+Maggy is a tool written in PHP to facilitate the making and applying of migrations for SQL databases.

 ## Installation ##